nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The only requirement for tags is that they have to be alphanumerical.
 * Each property or client can have multiple tags.

-* Option: `t/`
+* Parameter: `t/`
 * Example: `t/High-end`, `t/Friend`

 #### Image
 * Refers to the given image for a property or client.
 * Each property or client can only have one image.
-* The user will be prompted to select an image in a separate window after successful usage of this option in the context of whichever command the optionwas used for.
+* The user will be prompted to select an image in a separate window after successful usage of this parameter in the context of whichever command the parameter was used for.

-* Option: `-i`
+* Parameter: `-i`

 ### Property attributes
 #### Price
 * Refers to the general price to purchase a unit for a property.
 * Each property can only have one price.

-* Option: `p/`
+* Parameter: `p/`
 * Example: `p/1,000,000`

 #### Property type